wp-staging/wp-staging/readme.txt

 Full changelog: [https://wp-staging.com/wp-staging-changelog](https://wp-staging.com/wp-staging-changelog)

 == Upgrade Notice ==
+* New: If cpu load setting is low make use of the file copy limit for pushing process to increase copy speed #1485
+* Enh: Add warning notice if WP_CRON_DISABLED is set to true as BG Processing depends upon it #1467
+* Fix: Add own implementation of get_current_network_id() for backward compatibility #1438
+* Fix: Updating or resetting staging / backup site skips all WordPress core folders #1435
+* Fix: Prevent 504 Gateway Timeout issue during Backup restore by force a low CPU LOAD (i.e. 10s) #1420
+* Fix: Wrong directory path is displayed when update/reset a staging / backup site #1447
+* Fix: Override SplFileObject::seek to make it consistent across all PHP version including PHP 8 #1444
+* Fix: Make FileObject::seek behave exactly as SplFileObject::seek from PHP < 8.0 #1480
+* Fix: Search Replace now works for Visual Composer / WP Bakery encoded pages #1442
+* Fix: Adjust CSS of the "Backup in Progress" element #1466
+* Fix: Clarify email sending tooltip description #1469
+* Fix: Adjust CSS of the loader icon #1487
+* Tweak: Retain WP STAGING ( backup ) options during push #1417
+* Tweak: Make PHP 5.6 minimum supported PHP version #1448
+* Tweak: Set WordPress 4.4 as minimum required WordPress version #1449
+* Dev: Fix Queue working in PHP 8 and Add PHP 8 unit tests in fast tests #1450
+* Dev: Cancel pending or running github actions fast tests if there is a new push on the same PR #1486

 * Fix: Update notice is shown even when using latest version #1398
 * Fix: Backup & cloning 100% compatible with PHP 8.0.12 #1281
 * Fix: Skip search replace on backup & cloning query if it's size exceed preg functions limit #1404